 Select the Cloud project from the drop-down list on the menu bar.

 If you have more than one service mesh, select the mesh from the Service Mesh drop-down list.

-To learn more, see Exploring Anthos Service Mesh in the Cloud Console.
+To learn more, see Exploring Anthos Service Mesh in the Google Cloud console.

 In addition to the Anthos Service Mesh pages, metrics related to your services (such as the number of requests received by a particular service) are sent to Cloud Monitoring, where they appear in the Metrics Explorer.

 In the Google Cloud console, go to the Monitoring page: